 Nishmat and OU Press with Maggid Press publish the English translation of Nishmat Ha-Bayit.
-Authored by a team of seven Yoatzot Halacha scholars, the book was edited by Rabbi Yehuda and Chana Henkin, and is an authoritative source of the psak of Rav Henkin z”l as well as that of Rav Yaakov Warhaftig, dean of […]
+Authored by a team of seven Yoatzot Halacha scholars, the book was edited by Rabbi Yehuda Henkin z”l and Rabbanit Chana Henkin.
+Nishmat Ha-Bayit is an authoritative source of the psak of Rav Henkin z”l as well as that of Rav […]

-Yoetzet Halacha Fertility Counselors present 10 webinars in Hebrew on different topics regarding the fertility journey, including fertility preservation, ovulation before the mikveh, IVF, surrogacy, and prayer.
+Yoetzet Halacha Fertility Counselors present ten webinars in Hebrew on different topics related to the fertility journey, including fertility preservation, ovulation before the mikveh, IVF, surrogacy, and prayer.
 Over 300 people register for these webinars.

 Yoetzet Halacha Fertility Counselors prepare papers on Surrogacy and Donor Sperm, including halachic guidelines as well as medical and psychological considerations, for Yoatzot Halacha Fertility Counselors counseling couples on these topics.